 General asks for U.S. warships in typhoon relief

 Marine Corps Brig.
-Gen. Paul Kennedy told CNN he needs immediate dispatch of U.S. Navy amphibious ships that carry equipment to produce potable water and the variety of helicopters, small boats, trucks and other supplies needed in the relief effort.
+Gen. Paul Kennedy told CNN he needs immediate dispatch of U.S. Navy amphibious ships that carry equipment that can make potable water and the variety of helicopters, small boats, trucks and other supplies needed in the relief effort.

-Three warships that are home-ported in the Pacific are also under orders to prepare to deploy in the next 48 hours, a senior Pentagon official told CNN.
+As many as four warships could be headed to the Philippines.
+That includes three that are home-ported in the Pacific, which are now under orders to to prepare to deploy in the next 48 hours, a senior Pentagon official told CNN.

 While U.S. Marines are on the ground providing aid and more U.S. military help has been dispatched, Kennedy said more help is urgently needed.

 "The rest of the world needs to get mobilized, the rest of the donor community," he told NBC News.
 "A week from now will be too late. "

 "We can't wait," said Martin Romualdez, a Philippines congressman.
 "People have gone three days without any clean water, food and medication," he told CNN's "Piers Morgan Live."
 "People are getting desperate."

 Typhoon Haiyan made landfall in the Philippines on Friday as one of the most powerful storms ever recorded on Earth.